camunda-community-hub/community-action-maven-release/README.md

 This parent POM contains all necessary settings for the GitHub action to function properly.

-## Add Github workflow
+## Add GitHub workflow

-Add a Github workflow (e.g. by adding a file `.github/workflows/deploy.yaml` to your) to your project.
+Add a GitHub workflow (e.g. by adding a file `.github/workflows/deploy.yaml` to your) to your project.

 Important configuration options (see https://github.com/camunda-community-hub/community-action-maven-release/blob/main/action.yml#L3 for all options):